maartene/DCJam2025/docs/BACKLOG.md

 - ✅ Win condition: reach the treasure

+- 🚧 Minimap maybe?

 - Lose condition: get caught by enemies???

-- Minimap maybe?

 - More intesting maps (10 levels would be cool)